El Cortez (San Diego): World War II

 On December 8, 1941, the day after the attack on Pearl Harbor, an anti-aircraft battery and radar station were installed on the El Cortez roof.
 The anti-aircraft battery remained atop El Cortez for the duration of the war.
 One of the soldiers who manned the battery later recalled: "Since I was the search light battery commander, I would observe the action of the search lights at night.
 So some times I had to go on the roof of the El Cortez and there was no way of getting up there except through this bar that was on top.
 It was a beautiful bar.
 [To] the people sitting at the table, I had to 'excuse me' and there I am in my uniform stepping on their table and getting out the window, walking up the fire escape to the top of the El Cortez to look at the mission."

-Handlery years (1950-1978)
+Handlery years (1950–1978)

 Harry Handlery

-In 1951, hotelier Harry Handlery purchased the El Cortez from the El Cortez Company for $1.5 million.
+In 1951, hotelier Harry Handlery purchased El Cortez from the El Cortez Company for $1.5 million.
 Handlery reportedly fell in love with the hotel and made it his permanent residence.
 Handlery made numerous changes both to the interior and exterior in his effort to make it "the finest hotel on the Pacific Coast," promising that "the hammers will never be still as long as I own the Cortez."
 To attract visitors, Handlery added a swimming pool in 1952, the Caribbean wing (an eight-story addition with a grand ballroom) in 1954, the Starlight Room (located on the twelfth floor and known for its views and chic experience) in 1956, an exterior glass elevator, and a motel and moving sidewalk known as the Travolator in 1959.